NnamdiOdozi/batch_summary_doubleword/README.md

 # Batch Document Summarization with Doubleword API

 A simple Python CLI Pipeline for batch processing documents (PDF, DOCX, PPTX, TXT, MD, ODP) into structured summaries using the low-cost Doubleword API and open-weight models.
-Just load your docs, a prompt and then the Doubleword API key and you're good to go.
+Just load your docs, a prompt, and then the Doubleword API key and you're good to go.

 ## Overview